ademcifci/formidable-forms-a11y-plugins/README.md

-# Formidable Custom Plugins
+# Formidable Forms A11y enhancement Plugins

 A collection of custom accessibility and UX plugins that enhance Formidable Forms without modifying core.
-Each plugin is self‑contained and can be installed independently.
+Each plugin is self-contained and can be installed independently.

 These are all a work in progress.
 While each plugin has been tested, and hasn't broken anything, you use at your own risk knowing they are in development.